No-Fault: Florida Workers Compensation, And What No-Fault Actually Means

-Generally, the Florida Workers Compensation employer must secure Workers’ compensation insurance that provide injured workers lost wages and medical benefits that result from a work-related accident.
+Generally, the Florida Workers Compensation employer must secure Workers’ compensation insurance that provides injured workers lost wages and medical benefits that result from a work-related accident.
 You will not have to pay for any authorized medical treatment and/or time off from work.
 An injured worker in Florida will not have to reimburse the carrier at the time of settlement for any medical expenses paid throughout the lifetime of the Florida Workers’ Compensation claim.
 There are no Letters of Protection in Florida Workers’ Compensation.
-If the carrier accepts your claim, they will pay for treatment, and lost wages for time you miss from work (if the authorized doctor places you on restrictions and/or takes you out of work).
+If the carrier accepts your claim, they will pay for treatment, and lost wages for the time you miss from work (if the authorized doctor places you on restrictions and/or takes you out of work).

-The insurance company may also provide: rehabilitation benefits, vocational training, medical bill reimbursement, permanent disability benefits, etc.
+The insurance company may also provide rehabilitation benefits, vocational training, medical bill reimbursement, permanent disability benefits, etc.

 CAN THE INSURANCE COMPANY STILL DENY MY CLAIM EVEN THOUGH THE SYSTEM IS NO-FAULT?

 Sadly, yes, the carrier has the right to deny your Florida Workers’ Compensation claim.
-However, keep in mind, the insurance company CANNOT deny the claim because they believe the injured worker was at-fault.
+However, keep in mind, the insurance company CANNOT deny the claim because they believe the injured worker was at fault.
 The insurance company simply cannot place the blame on the injured worker, unless the injured worker attacked a co-worker/someone who worked at the same employer.
 An employer need not furnish benefits if the employee engaged in “horseplay” and provoked/attacked a co-worker.